dkkyjy/diffuse_PSF_convolution/README.md

 # diffuse_PSF_convolution
- check the convolution of diffuse model with PSF
+ simulation and fitting the convolution of diffuse model with PSF